Robotixs/yanjun_liu.github.io/_pages/projects.md

 As depicted in the left figure, mechanically RCM-constrainted robot manipulators have a fixed pivot point within the workspace.
 In this project, the kinematically redundant Emika Frank Panda manipulator is used to study a variety of relevant control and planning tasks.

 The central idea of RCM-constrainted optimal control is to formulate the end-effector task as a Quadratic Programming (QP) Problem.
 The redundant manipulator nullspace enables the optimization of multiple tasks simultaneously.
-Currently, our primary research topics include reactive manipulability-maximising motion control, admittance control for hands-on RAMIS (demonstrated in the right figure), obstacle avoidance and nullspace compliance control etc. in RAMIS scenario.
+Currently, our primary research topics include reactive manipulability-maximising motion control, admittance control for hands-on RAMIS (demonstrated in the right figure), motion control of rigid-flexible integrated instrument etc. in RAMIS scenario.

 ## Teaching-by-Demonstration Scheme for Robotic Compliant Skills